 We are either listening to ourselves or telling ourselves.

-“Okay, next play,” “wow, that wasn’t the best,” “stay aggressive,” “find a way.”
+- “wow, that wasn’t the best,”

 These statements can even be motivational, but I’ve found that the best make slight instructional adjustments.
-We don’t need questions about ourselves or our play, we just need to develop a habit of telling ourselves what to do next.

 Dr. Rob Bell is a Sport Psychology Coach.
-His company DRB & associates is based in Indianapolis.
-Some clients have included: University of Notre Dame, Marriott, and Walgreens.
-Check out the most recent books on Mental Toughness
+DRB & associates coach executives and professional athletes.
+Some clients have included three different winners on the PGA Tour, Indy Eleven, University of Notre Dame, Marriott, and Walgreens.